-Welcome to the Fall 2014 Learning Communities Catalog!
+Welcome to the Fall 2015 Learning Communities Catalog!
 Here is a list of the current LCs with a short description, a video giving more information about each LC, and a document for each LC that provides the linked courses as well as helpful other courses to help you build your schedule at First Steps.
-Please click on any of the following to learn more about that particular Learning Community.
+Please view the video, then click on any of the following to learn more about that particular Learning Community.

 FSU student-athletes face many challenges other students do not.
-These learning communities are designed to give the best support to student-athletes with specific focus on time management, adjusting to college sports, academic success and evening tutoring.
-Although these learning communities include ENGL 110, we highly recommend CHEER student-athletes join one of these communities.
+This learning community is designed to give the best support to student-athletes with specific focus on time management, adjusting to college sports, academic success and evening tutoring.
 Two semesters.

-The Bronco Women Initiative is a program designed to explore experiences of women of color to improve their success by integrating social and academic activities, formally and informally.
+The Bronco Women Initiative is a program designed to explore experiences of all females to improve their success by integrating social and academic activities, formally and informally.
 The Freshman Seminar in this learning community will emphasize positive self-images and encourage social networking.
 Students will engage in practical problem solving and the function of power on an individual and or group setting.
 Students will learn to articulate their own social identities.
 Two semesters.

-The Business learning communities focus on business decision-making.
-Students will focus on making good decisions in their roles as consumers, savers, investors, voters, and as productive citizens.
+This Business learning community focus on business decision-making for students who place in MATH 121.
+Students will partake in two 8 week Math courses, MATH 121 & MATH 123.
+Additionally, students will focus on making good decisions in their roles as consumers, savers, investors, voters, and as productive citizens.
 Business learning communities provide students with unique opportunities to expand their business knowledge and skill set while offering ongoing special opportunities to network with School of Business.
 Two semesters.

 This learning community is made up of like-minded students who hope to obtain a career in the criminal justice field.
 The Criminal Justice learning community focuses on the many opportunities available in the field and the skills needed to continue along this path.
 Additionally, this learning community introduces students to the institutions and processes of law making and enforcement, the judicial system, corrections and the juvenile justice system.
 Two semesters.